Global oil, gas producers cut spending after crude price crash

 LUNDIN PETROLEUM

-Lundin Petroleum has decided to cut its proposed dividend for 2019 by 44%, and said it was cutting its total 2020 capital, exploration, decomissioning and G&A spending by an initial $170 million or around 13%.
+Lundin Petroleum has decided to cut its proposed dividend for 2019 by 44%, and said it was cutting its total 2020 capital, exploration, decommissioning and G&A spending by an initial $170 million or around 13%.

 OIL SEARCH